rdrr1990/bigKRLS/README.md

 for size and C++ for speed.

 ## Supported Operating Systems
 To date, bigKRLS has been successfully run on Mac OS X Yosemite 10.10.5, Linux Ubuntu 14.04, and Windows 7.
-Due to discrepancies between the .dll and .so files that C++ generates, we have compiled a separate source package for Windows.

 ## Installation